sealiv/maven-gradle-tool/README.md

 ```

 ### Run war-module
-1. copy war-file ('builders-web-1.0.0.war') to a {tomcat_install_dir}/webapps/
+1. copy war-file ('builders-web-{majorVersion}.{minorVersion}-{envDescription}.war') to a {tomcat_install_dir}/webapps/
 2. run tomcat-server ({tomcat_install_dir}/bin/startup.bat)
-3. open in your browser https://localhost/builders-web-1.0.0
+3. open in your browser https://localhost/builders-web-{majorVersion}.{minorVersion}-{envDescription}
+4. majorVersion and minorVersion you can find in gradle.properties, envDescription can be one of two values: 'RELEASE' or 'LOCAL'

 ___